Home > Asia/Middle East > Israel/Palestinian Territories > Visiting Jericho – The Oldest City in the World

 Is Jericho Safe to Visit?

-Jericho, the oldest city in the world, is one of the top attractions when visiting the Holy Land.
-Before my visit, I found myself asking if Jericho was safe to visit.
+Jericho, often called the oldest city in the world, is one of the top attractions when visiting the Holy Land.
+Before my visit, I found myself asking, “Is Jericho safe to visit?”
 I found varying information, depending on the source, and ultimately decided that I felt safe visiting Jericho.

-Jericho is located in the Palestinian-controlled area of the West Bank.
-While tourists are welcome to cross into the Palestinian Territories, Israelis are banned from entering as it is against Israeli law.
+Jericho is located in the Palestinian-controlled area of the West Bank (Area A).
+While tourists are welcome to cross into the Palestinian Territories, Israeli citizens are banned from entering as it is against Israeli law.
+This is important to know when planning West Bank day trips or a Jericho day trip from Jerusalem or Tel Aviv.

 During my visit to Jericho, I found the Palestinian people to be friendly, helpful, and extremely welcoming.
 I never felt unsafe and didn’t have any worries or anxiety during the time I spent in the Palestinian Territory.

-My experience was definitely enhanced by booking a tour.
+My experience was definitely enhanced by booking a tour of Jericho.
 Without the help of a local guide who was familiar with the area, I might have felt overwhelmed.

 For those interested in visiting Jericho or traveling to the Palestinian-controlled areas of the West Bank, I recommend doing your research and making your own decisions.
 The politics of the region can change quickly, and tourists should stay updated on any potential conflicts.
 Please do your research before visiting the Palestinian Territories and check with your local government for any travel warnings.